(ⅰ)Food Safety Issues

 The Group is subject to a number of laws and regulations, including the Food Sanitation Act, the Product Liability Act, the Act against Unjustifiable Premiums and Misleading Representations, and laws and regulations concerning the environment and recycling, and local laws and regulations overseas.
 Each division in the Group collaborates with the legal division to take all possible measures to comply with relevant laws and regulations.
 However, our business activities could be restricted should regulations be tightened and new regulations imposed, and this could influence the Group’s performance and financial standing.

-(ⅷ)Risks in Data and System Management
+(ⅷ)Risks in Leak of Information and System Management

 The Group manages data in computerized form about development, production, logistics, sales and other aspects, and the personal information of many customers associated with sales promotion campaigns and mail-order marketing.
 The Group prepares for unlikely events such as system failures by taking all possible maintenance and security measures, while operating a comprehensive data management system.
 Nonetheless, systems could become inoperative, or sensitive information could be lost if software or equipment were to be damaged in a disaster.
 The potential for system failures, unauthorized disclosure, or falsification of data does exist, for instance from unauthorized access involving new technologies and the infection of computers with unknown viruses.
 In those cases, the Group’s performance, financial standing, and social trust could be influenced.